felixvh/Simulator_For_Fetal_Ultrasound/README.md

 ## Progress During Project Week

-1. Created a LUT with accoustic properties (density, speed of sound, accoustic attenuation) of 112 different tissue types
+1. Created a LUT with accoustic properties (density, speed of sound, accoustic attenuation) of 112 different tissue types.
-2.
+2. Created a simple Matlab script to generate an XML config file for PLUS with the according accoustic properties for different models based on Total Segmentator

 ![alt text](https://github.com/felixvh/Simulator_For_Fetal_Ultrasound/blob/main/Screenshot%202023-02-03%20121357.png)